Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/insights.md

 The Application Insights client SDK for .NET allows you to log event, aggregated data, exceptions, dependency, and metrics to Azure for future analysis.

-Install the [NuGet package](https://www.nuget.org/packages/Microsoft.ApplicationInsights ) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].
+Install the [NuGet package](https://www.nuget.org/packages/Microsoft.ApplicationInsights) directly from the Visual Studio [Package Manager Console](/nuget/tools/package-manager-console) or with the [.NET CLI](/dotnet/core/tools/dotnet-add-package).

 #### Visual Studio Package Manager